-3. Significant protocol deviation.
+1. The subject experiences an AE that requires early termination because continued participation imposes an unacceptable risk to the subject's health or the subject is unwilling to continue because of the AE.
+2. Significant protocol deviation.
 The discovery that the subject failed to meet protocol entry criteria or did not adhere to protocol requirements, and continued participation poses an unacceptable risk to the subject's health.
-4. Lost to follow-up.
+3. Lost to follow-up.
 The subject did not return to the clinic, and attempts to contact the subject were unsuccessful.
 Attempts to contact the subject must be documented in the subject's source documentation.
-5. Voluntary withdrawal.
-The subject (or subject's legally acceptable representative) wishes to withdraw from the trial.
-The reason for withdrawal, if provided, should be recorded in the electronic case report form (eCRF).

-Note: All attempts should be made to determine the underlying reason for the withdrawal and, where possible, the primary underlying reason should be recorded (ie, withdrawal because of an AE should not be recorded in the "voluntary withdrawal" category).
+4. Voluntary withdrawal.
+The subject wishes to withdraw from the trial.
+The reason for withdrawal, if provided, should be recorded in the eCRF.
+5. Note: All attempts should be made to determine the underlying reason for the withdrawal and, where possible, the primary underlying reason should be recorded (ie, withdrawal because of an AE should not be recorded in the "voluntary withdrawal" category).
 6. Trial termination.
 The sponsor, IRB, or regulatory agency terminates the trial.